mpapad/mpapada.github.io/Publications.md

 ## 2010

 Mike Papadakis and Nicos Malevris.
-“Automatic Mutation Test Case Generation Via Dynamic Sym- bolic Execution”, in 21st International Symposium on Software Reliability Engineering (ISSRE) 2010, pp.121- 130.
+“Automatic Mutation Test Case Generation Via Dynamic Symbolic Execution”, in 21st International Symposium on Software Reliability Engineering (ISSRE) 2010, pp.121-130.

 Marinos Kintis, Mike Papadakis and Nicos Malevris.
 “Evaluating Mutation Testing Alternatives: A Collateral Experiment”, in 17th Asia-Pacific Software Engineering Conference (APSEC), 2010, pp. 300-309.

 Mike Papadakis and Nicos Malevris.
-“A Symbolic Execution Tool Based on the Elimination of Infeasi- ble Paths”, in Proceedings of the 5th International Conference on Software Engineering Advances (ICSEA’10), 2010, pp. 435-440.
+“A Symbolic Execution Tool Based on the Elimination of Infeasible Paths”, in Proceedings of the 5th International Conference on Software Engineering Advances (ICSEA’10), 2010, pp. 435-440.

 Mike Papadakis, Nicos Malevris and Maria Kallia.
 “Towards Automating the Generation of Mutation Tests”, in Proceedings of the 5th International Workshop on Automation of Software Test (AST), 2010, pp. 111-118.

 Mike Papadakis and Nicos Malevris.
-“An Empirical Evaluation of the First and Second Order Muta- tion Testing Strategies”, in Proceedings of the 5th International Workshop on Mutation Analysis (MUTATION), 2010, pp. 90-99.
+“An Empirical Evaluation of the First and Second Order Mutation Testing Strategies”, in Proceedings of the 5th International Workshop on Mutation Analysis (MUTATION), 2010, pp. 90-99.

 ## 2009